-Only a small number of organisations have been able to successfully scale their digital initiatives beyond the experimentation and piloting stages, a new study finds, which identifies six barriers which CIOs must navigate on their digital transformation journey.
+Only a small number of organisations have been able to successfully scale their digital initiatives beyond the experimentation and piloting stages, a study finds, which identifies six barriers which must be navigated on when embarking on a digital transformation journey.

 Business analyst Gartner contends that this is because digital transformation requires more than simply investing in the latest technology – it demands significant changes to culture and systems.

 “To change an organisation designed for a structured, ordered, process-oriented world to one designed for ecosystems, adaptation, learning and experimentation is hard,” said Marcus Blosch, research vice president at Gartner.

 “Some organisations will navigate that change, and others that can’t change will become outdated and be replaced.”